Alaska Relay Telecommunications Service

-Below is a summary of some of the regulatory charges that appear on your telephone bill each month:
+Below is a summary of some of the charges that may appear on your TelAlaska bill each month.

-· Regulatory Cost Charge (RCC) – TThe Regulatory Cost Charge is a surcharge applied to all regulated in-state retail customer billings to pay the local and long distance phone companies’ share of the budget of the Regulatory Commission of Alaska.
+Regulatory Cost Charge (RCC) – The Regulatory Cost Charge is a surcharge applied to all regulated in-state retail customer billings to pay the local and long distance phone companies’ share of the budget of the Regulatory Commission of Alaska.